 Why isn't anyone else doing this?

 Well, for starters the vacuum sealing really only works because our subscription is meant to be so fresh.
 If you were to stack these pouches on a shelf in a grocery store for months, the pouches would go slack as the beans off-gas.
 And we aren't the only coffee people doing this!
 We actually got the idea from some of the high-end green coffee beans we roast, which come vacuum-packaged in 30kg blocks from origin.
 It's a very space-efficient way to ship coffee beans, and solves the need for a moisture-barrier.
+Some other roasters are starting to explore vacuum-sealing as an alternative to more costly nitrogen flushing.
+There does seem to be a small increase in flavor quality over time - we've found that if you don't open the pouch, the coffee will stay tasting fresh for about a month as opposed to the typical ~2 weeks.

 We’re really excited about this change, and how it allows the club to further reflect the values of our members - who love great coffee and want to help keep it growing happily in regions all over the world.